Itsyehia/Fawry-ecom-task/README.md

 ## Overview

-This Java-based solution implements a minimal, object-oriented e-commerce system for the Fawry Rise Full Stack Development Internship Challenge.
+This Java-based solution for the Fawry Rise Full Stack Development Internship Challenge.
 Key features include:

 * **Product Definition**: Base `Product` interface with implementations for expirable and/or shippable items.
 * **Cart Management**: A `ShoppingCart` class enforces stock, expiration, and quantity constraints.